jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 **Happiness**: The test of how well the ruling philosophy is doing its job.
 Spending quality time with family, having good friends, improving one's skill set are signs of genuine happiness.

 **Rulebook**: The written and unwritten social, professional, and legal rules that govern everyday life.
 People write the rulebook by interpreting the ruling philosophy.
-Some examples are city parking by-laws, workplace seniority rules, and environmental regulations.
+Some examples are building by-laws, workplace seniority rules, and defining who can get married.

 **Technology**: A catchall term for things we make tools from, like concrete, lumber, nails, shingles, insulation, and bricks.